gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Console/README.md

 ## Virtual Terminal

-From the very beginning, computers used to employ [teletypes](https://en.wikipedia.org/wiki/Teleprinter) as primary input/output devices.
+From the very beginning, computers used to employ [teletypes](https://en.wikipedia.org/wiki/Teleprinter) as primary input and output devices.
 A teletype usually consisted of a keyboard and printer in a single box.

 At later stages of development, teletypes were swapped with specialized computer terminals such as [VT100](https://en.wikipedia.org/wiki/VT100).